albertogoffi/toradocu/tutorial/README.md

    Toradocu can fix the test automatically.

-5. Run Toradocu to convert Javadoc comments into assertions, where the assertions are expressed as aspects in the directory `aspects`.
+5. Run Toradocu to convert Javadoc comments into assertions, where the assertions are expressed as aspects in the directory `aspects`:
    ```
    java -jar ../build/libs/toradocu-1.0-all.jar \
    --target-class net.Connection \